Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 There's simply no denying it at this point.

-There's no I don't even see them trying to deny it at this point actually because it's just so self evident.
+I don't even see them trying to deny it this point, actually, because it's just so self-evident.

-Also, Graham Linon got arrested and banned from Twitter by the police.
+Also, Graham Lynen got arrested and banned from Twitter by the police.

-That happened a bit too soon for us to cover it in this podcast.
+That happened a bit too soon for us to cover it on this podcast.

 I'm sure they'll talk about it tomorrow because it's genuinely preposterous.